MoadManseia/GGnoRE2/README.md

-# GGnoRE2 is just a simple project te apply me knowledge into existing practice
+# GGnoRE2 is just a simple project te apply my knowledge into existing practice